 Western snowstorm draws skiers, but leaves deadly conditions

-A pedestrian makes his way across an icy Willamette Street in Eugene, Oregon, Thursday Jan.
-5, 2017, after a snow storm dumped several inches of snow on the area.
-Skiers throughout the West gleefully flocked to resorts Thursday to take advantage of deep, fresh snow dumped by a series of winter storms that were moving east and threatening turbulent weather across much of the Southeast.
+Zach Starcer tosses a shovel full of snow to his six-year-old boarder collie, Callie, while clearing the driveway in Pueblo, Colo., Thursday, Jan.
+5, 2017 in Pueblo, Colo.
+Skiers throughout the West gleefully flocked to resorts Thursday to take advantage of deep, fresh snow dumped by a series of winter storms that were moving east and threatening turbulent weather across much of the Southwest.

 Start the conversation, or Read more at KRMG-AM Tulsa.